tsedio/tsed/docs/tutorials/bullmq.md

 ## Defining a repeating job

-Jobs that should be run regularly on a schedule can also easily defined using the `@JobController` decorator.
+Jobs that should be run regularly on a schedule can also easily be defined using the `@JobController` decorator.
 Doing so will automatically dispatch it without any data.

 ```ts